richardyoungdev/richardyoungdev/README.md

 Hey, I'm Richard!

-I'm a software engineer with experiences in NLP, healthcare, and the military.
+I'm a software engineer with experiences in AI/NLP, healthcare, e-commerce, and the military.

 My personality trait is pickleball! 💥